roytang/blog/content/posts/2007/11/lorwyn-inaugurals.md

 url: /2007/11/lorwyn-inaugurals/
 ---

 Tournament was on Saturday, November 10.
 Format was Standard.
-I didn&'t have any good deck ideas this time around (some would argue I never do!), so I played a netdeck.
+I didn't have any good deck ideas this time around (some would argue I never do!), so I played a netdeck.
 I played the Mannequin deck that originally appeared in US States, as reported by BDM

 [